 School of International Service

 Austin Hart is Assistant Professor of Quantitative Methods and Coordinator of the Graduate Methods Program at SIS.
-He specializes in political campaigns and public opinion around the world, particularly in Latin America.
-He analyzes the television advertising strategies candidates employ in response to the national economic and institutional constraints they face and the effects these strategies have on voting behavior and policymaking outcomes.
+He specializes in political campaigns, public opinion, and statistical analysis.
+His most recent work analyzes the communication strategies candidates employ in the face of national economic constraints and the effects of these strategies on voters and policy makers.

 You can read more about Dr. Hart's research and publications at his personal website.